 Climate change emergency

 This declaration asserted the council’s commitment toward climate action beyond current government targets and international agreements.
+This is currently pursued through our Climate Change Strategy 2022-2027.

 Climate change strategy